-Global environmental crisis, political nationalism, and China’s rise are each changing our world.
+The global environmental crisis, revival of nationalism, and China’s rise are each changing our world.
 But how do they connect?

-I explore these connections in a large but understudied region where China and India meet the long wars of Burma (Myanmar), a country that has not had a day of peace since the Second World War.
+I explore these connections in a large but understudied region where China and India meet Burma (Myanmar), a country that has not had a day of peace since the Second World War.
 These subtropical highlands are a patchwork of Christian and Buddhist peoples and nationalist movements, amid exceptional natural resources and biodiversity.

-Specifically, I have since 2010 studied the Kachin national movement and its war-time encounters with: 1) the Burmese inter-ethnic conflict; 2) Chinese-led natural resource economies; and 3) Western-led biodiversity conservation.
+Specifically, I have done ethnographic research among Kachin people since 2010, focusing on their war-time encounters with: 1) the Burmese inter-ethnic conflict; 2) Chinese-led natural resource economies; and 3) Western-led wildlife conservation.

-My research shows how nature, nation, and economy can become so entangled that they cannot be understood separately.
+Overall, this research shows how people’s suffering and nature’s demise can become so entangled that they cannot be understood separately.
 Thus, I try to integrate insights from across the humanities, social sciences, and natural sciences.

-Please feel welcome to email me to discuss shared interests.
+Please feel welcome to email me to discuss shared interests: email@example.com

-2022– Postdoctoral Fellow, Tokyo College, Tokyo University, Japan
+2022– Postdoctoral Fellow, Tokyo College, The University of Tokyo, Japan

 2013–2016 Researcher, Southeast Asian Studies, Tallinn University, Estonia